wayneashleyberry/awesome-cape-town/readme.md

 day.
 The drink may be a little pricey but the view and experience is well worth it

-Kayak at sunrise - there’s a place in Mouille Point that does this - google them
+Kayak at sunrise - there’s a place in Mouille Point that does this - [Atlantic Outlook](https://www.atlanticoutlook.com/)

 ## Restaurants